oddstream/gosol/README.md

 It currently only plays a few variants (Australian, Baker's Dozen, Canfield, Klondike (draw 1 and draw 3), Freecell, Limited, Scorpion, Spider1, Spider2, Storehouse Canfield, Wasp, Yukon).
 Use a command line flag (eg -v=Limited) to set the variant.
 There should be around 40 by the time I'm done.

-It currently has no user interface other than some keyboard shortcuts:
+It currently has a minimal user interface other than a some toasts, a toolbar and some keyboard shortcuts:

 * U - undo
 * N - new deal